Fair pre-employment inquiry

 - Direct all individuals who make inquiries to obtain applicant information or recommendations to comply with the guidelines below.

 Note: The guidelines chart applies to inquiries made of all applicants to UW.
-This includes contract-classified, classified, professional, academic, temporary, or any other employee type within the University.
+This includes contract-classified, classified, professional, academic, temporary, student, or any other employee type within the University.

 Fair and Unfair Pre-employment Inquiries